benfertig/timestamper/README.md

 You should complete the following steps within the auto-py-to-exe browser tab that has appeared.
 The following steps are labeled with their corresponding section in the auto-py-to-exe browser tab.

 #### Script location
-This should point to the Python file titled "TimeStamper.py" in the respository's "src" directory.
+This should point to the Python file titled "TimeStamper.py" in the timestamper respository's "src" directory.
 Refer to the general template below (replacing {path_to_repository} with the directory that you have saved the timestamper repository to).
 ```
 {path_to_repository}/src/TimeStamper.py
 ```